Story highlights

 Outraged Kenyans took to social media to demand the arrest of the suspects and the officers who ordered them to cut grass.
 The six suspects are between the ages of 16 and 20, Koiyiet said.

-The global campaigning network Avaaz has launched an online petition demanding justice.
-It had more than 400,000 signatures by Saturday.
+Global campaigning network Avaaz launched an online petition demanding justice.
+It had more than 1.3 million signatures by the time protesters delivered it to the police chief’s office Thursday.

 More protests planned

-Local rights groups have teamed up to demand justice in the case.
+Local rights groups have teamed up to demand justice in the case and are planning more protests until arrests are made.

 At least 32% of Kenyan girls younger than 18 experience some form of sexual violence, according to a report released last year by the government and the United Nations.

-The numbers may be higher because a lot of rapes go unreported for fear of stigma.
+The numbers may be higher because many rapes go unreported for fear of stigma.

 If found guilty of gang defilement, the suspects face 15 years to life in prison, Koiyiet said.